The DuSable Museum to honor Dr. Martin Luther King Jr. in daylong celebration - hpherald.com

 Staff Writer

-The DuSable Museum of African American History, 740 E. 56th Place, will host an event in honor and celebration of Dr. Martin Luther King Jr. Day entitled “The Dream: Fifty Years Later,” on Monday, Jan.
+The DuSable Museum of African American History, 740 E. 56th Place, will host an event in honor and celebration of Dr. Martin Luther King Jr. Day.
+The event entitled “The Dream: Fifty Years Later,” will take place on Monday, Jan.
 15, from 9 a.m. to 7 p.m.

 “The DuSable Museum is proud to present our annual King Day celebration, which has become by far our busiest day of the year,” said Perri Irmer, president of the museum.
-“The DuSable’s mission and the legacy of Dr. King are now more important than ever.
-We are so appreciative of our partners, WVON and 106.3 FM, for their continued support of this special event and of the DuSable, and we look forward to welcoming Chicagoans from all communities.”
+“The DuSable’s mission and the legacy of Dr. King are now more important than ever.”

-The event is designed to honor Civil Rights leader and Noble Peace Prize winner, Reverend Dr. Martin Luther King Jr., during a annual “King Day Celebration” which will include activities such as: a spoken-word salute to Dr. King; storytelling for children; arts and crafts workshops; performances by local choirs; family-friendly films dedicated to Dr. King’s legacy; oral history recording, and dance and poetry with Move Me Soul.
+The event is designed to honor the Civil Rights leader and Noble Peace Prize winner, during a annual “King Day Celebration” which will include activities such as: a spoken-word salute to Dr. King; storytelling for children; arts and crafts workshops; performances by local choirs; family-friendly films dedicated to Dr. King’s legacy; oral history recording, and dance and poetry with Move Me Soul.

 In addition to the day-long activities, attendees will also have the opportunity to view special productions by actress/vocalist Joan Collaso, actor Marcus Gentry, and the Congo Square Theater Company, which will include a very special “Ignite Talk” session discussing, “The Dream: Fifty Years Later.”